 From the very first Michelin Star in the world, which was awarded to a French restaurant in the 1900’s, the catering industry has come a long way.
-You can now find fine dining establishments that serve only delicious vegan food, restaurants offering up to 25 stunning courses and eateries serving some of the most bizarre ingredients such as edible cotton or mustard ice-cream!
-Nevertheless, what unites all of these restaurants is their aptitude for combining fantastic flavours and a standard that sets them high above the rest.
+You can now find fine dining establishments that serve only delicious vegan food, restaurants offering up to 25 stunning courses and eateries serving some of the most bizarre ingredients such as edible cotton or mustard ice cream!
+Nevertheless, what unites all of these restaurants is their aptitude for combining fantastic flavors and a standard that sets them high above the rest.

 What are the top cities in the world to experience a Michelin star restaurant?

-There are some people who might think travelling all over the globe just to eat is insane.
-However, for foodies, there is some food that’s so unusual, so flavoursome, so rich and utterly delicious, it’s worth flying anywhere for!
+There are some people who might think traveling all over the globe just to eat is insane.
+However, for foodies, there is some food that’s so unusual, so flavorsome, so rich and utterly delicious, it’s worth flying anywhere for!
 When it comes to the best cities for foodies, there are a few that always make the list.
 France is notorious for its cordon bleu cooking and fine dining, especially Paris and Nice.
-London frequently appears as one of the food-lovers’ capitals and anyone that’s travelled to Asia will know that their fresh cuisine and tasty dishes are well worth the flight!
-Tokyo especially serves some of the most delicious dishes on the planet and Singapore may be small, but it packs a powerful punch of flavours by taking the best of the surrounding countries and creating its own masterpieces.
+London frequently appears as one of the food-lovers’ capitals and anyone that’s traveled to Asia will know that their fresh cuisine and tasty dishes are well worth the flight!
+Tokyo especially serves some of the most delicious dishes on the planet and Singapore may be small, but it packs a powerful punch of flavors by taking the best of the surrounding countries and creating its own masterpieces.